THYROID DISEASE AND ITS HEALING

-Oxidant stress or impaired fatty acid metabolism such as a deficiency of omega-3 fatty acids or other damage to cell membranes can also block the absorption of thyroxine.
+Oxidant stress, impaired fatty acid metabolism such as a deficiency of omega-3 fatty acids, or other damage to cell membranes can also block the absorption of thyroxine.

 Copper affects absorption by altering calcium and potassium levels.
 Cadmium or nickel toxicity affect hormone absorption by affecting the levels of calcium, sodium and other critical minerals.

 6. Conversion to T3.
-Once inside the cells, thyroxine must be converted to T3 or tri-iodothyronine, the more active form of the hormone.
+Once inside the cells, thyroxine must be converted to T3 or triiodothyronine, the more active form of the hormone.
 This conversion requires selenium, magnesium and other nutrients.
-Fully 60% of this conversion occurs in the liver, so problem in the liver can interfere with T4 to T3 conversion.
+Fully 60% of this conversion occurs in the liver, so problems in the liver can interfere with the conversion of T4 to T3.

 Some people produce a hormone called reverse T3, which has a blocking effect on T3.
-In my experience, this is due to toxic metal poisoning.
-If a person eats correctly on the oxidation type diets described on this website, and removes his toxic metals, especially mercury, this is not a concern and goes away on its own.
+In our experience, this is due to toxic metal poisoning.
+I find that if a person eats correctly on the oxidation type diets described on this website, and removes toxic metals, especially mercury, this is not a concern and goes away on its own.

 Resulting thyroid imbalances.
 Problems can occur at any stage of the production, release, conversion, utilization or elimination of thyroid hormone.
-Current concepts of hypothyroidism and hyperthyroidism are incomplete and often misleading as they only relate to hormone production and release.
+Current medical and naturopathic concepts of hypothyroidism and hyperthyroidism are incomplete and often misleading as they only relate to hormone production and release.

-For example, one may have inadequate hormone production due to radiation damage.
-Another person may produce enough hormone, but has an autonomic imbalance preventing its release.
+For example, one person may have inadequate hormone production due to radiation damage.
+Another person may produce enough hormones, but has an autonomic imbalance preventing its release.